 So what are you waiting for?
 Go get that shelf styled and post your #shelfie today!
-I’d love to see what you come up with so be sure to share it with us in the comments below.
+I’d love to see what you come up with so tag me on Instagram with the final product.